 Skunks can release a foul-smelling odor into the atmosphere.
 If you have ever smelt it, you will never forget it.
-I had an email asking me why skunks spray if you want to know why then please read on.
+I had an email asking me why skunks spray, and if you want to know why, please read on.

 Skunks have many predators and spray as a mechanism to keep themselves safe.
 Skunk spray is not dangerous to humans.
 It is not toxic and does not transmit any diseases.

 Skunks are mammals that are native to North and South America.
 They vary in size according to the species and have a standard fur color of black and white.
-There are some skunks which have brown or grey furs.
-Another common characteristic of the skunk is that they are striped right from birth.
+Some skunks have brown or grey fur.
+Another common characteristic of the skunk is that they are born with stripes.

 Why Do Skunks Spray?

 Skunks spray to protect themself and ward off predators.
 Skunks are small mammals and attractive to several predators.
 A major way they can defend themselves to survive is through the awful smelling spray.